Average Cost of Car Insurance in Maryland

 Minimum Coverage$86$1,030

-Moving from liability-only to comprehensive coverage costs an extra $772 per year, equaling $64 monthly.
-Your specific rates will fluctuate according to personal characteristics, driving background and coverage decisions.
+Moving from liability-only to comprehensive coverage costs an extra $772 per year, or $64 monthly.
+Your rates vary based on personal characteristics, driving history and coverage choices.

 mglogo icon